vadzimk/atpools/README.md

 [Figma prototype file](https://www.figma.com/file/DPXTuZIoryoZcszOXbssIi/pools?node-id=58%3A1871)

-#### 2. Implemented in vanilla css, html, js
+#### Implemented in vanilla css, html, js

 Home page with light/dark themes and animated email form using express backend.

 ![Form animation and email delivery demo](./form-demo1.gif "Form animation and email delivery demo")

-#### 3. Gitlab CI pipeline automatically builds and deploys new versions of the application.
+#### Gitlab CI pipeline automatically builds and deploys new versions of the application to the cloud compute instance.